ikamino/indecisive/README.md

 *Future scalability is set-up within dictionaries to allow for actual recommendations for users, based on restaurant rating, gender, how they feel etc.

-**Preferences can be set up later on to be recorded, allowing for preference/address retention.
+**Preferences will be set up later on to be recorded, allowing for preference/address retention.

 # Installation
 Google Places API key is **needed**.
 Workability from there should be a non-issue given libraries for googlemaps and geopy library installs.
 All the code that gets run is inside the Model folder.